natefinch/npf/content/blog/happy-path-myth.md

 Ok, so which return illustrates the happy path here?
 Can't tell?
 That's because *both paths are equally valid*.
 But what is the difference between this code and the code above it?
-Why does one have a single happy path and one have two equally valid paths?  **Because the happy path is a myth.**
+Why does one have a single happy path and one have two equally valid paths?  **Because the happy path is a myth.**  Both have two equally valid paths.

 Error handling paths are at just as valid code paths as the non-error handling paths.
 In fact, to even call them error handling paths is a misnomer.
 A missing file is not an error, it's just a valid state of your computer.
-A network interruption is not an error, it's just a fact of life.
-Assuming that any of these things won't happen, or not paying enough attention to how you program for them is a recipe for disaster in production.
+A network interruption is not an error, it's something you need to plan for.
+A good programmer spends at least as much time worrying about what the program will do when things go wrong as when they go right.

 ## Exceptions

 Languages with exceptions swallow the myth of the happy path hook, line, and sinker.
-They let you write *just* a single codepath for your "happy path" and obfuscate the other paths.
+They let you write *just* the code for your "happy path" and obfuscate the other paths.
 The problem being, of course, that the happy path isn't special.
 Life isn't ideal, and your program *will* deviate from the happy path, probably quite often.